Cifar Library and Demo¶

 numClasses := len(cifar.C10Labels)

-// Configuration of the KAN layer(s) use the context hyperparameters.
+// Configuration of the KAN layer(s) use the store hyperparameters.

-// Configuration of the FNN layer(s) use the context hyperparameters.
+// Configuration of the FNN layer(s) use the store hyperparameters.

 }